AYW0/AYW0.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Alexander, a visiting researcher at the University of Michigan.
 I currently work with Dhruv Jain and the [Soundability Lab](https://accessibility.eecs.umich.edu/) on sound-related HCI research.
-My research interests generally revolve around designing, developing, and evaluating innovative approaches in HCI, often drawing from my interdisciplinary background in media arts and music computing.
-I am particularly interested in the intelligent adaptation of sound (including music) content to better fit different scenarios that users may encounter.
+My research interest lies at the intersection of **technical human-computer interaction** (HCI), and **sound and music computing**.
+I develop innovative systems that **intelligently adapt sounds based on usage contexts** to provide better user experiences.

-I recently graduated from Carnegie Mellon University, where I worked with David Lindlbauer ([Augmented Perception Lab](https://augmented-perception.org/)) and Chris Donahue ([Generative Creativity Lab](https://chrisdonahue.com/)) on exciting research projects involving the seamless integration of audio notifications into user music.
-This work led to publications in premier HCI conferences including CHI and UIST, and have been honored with a best paper honorable mention award at CHI 2024.
+I recently graduated from Carnegie Mellon University as a master's student, where I worked with David Lindlbauer ([Augmented Perception Lab](https://augmented-perception.org/)) and Chris Donahue ([Generative Creativity Lab](https://chrisdonahue.com/)) on exciting research projects involving the seamless integration of audio notifications into user music.
+This work led to publications in premier **HCI conferences including ACM CHI and UIST**, and have been honored with a best paper honorable mention award at CHI 2024.

 Before that, I received my BS in Interactive Media Arts🎨 from New York University (Shanghai), where I also minored in Computer Science💻, Game Design🎮, and Music🎼.
-I'm an avid gamer and music enthusiast.
-I find as much joy in playing games and listening to music as I do in creating my own [games](https://ayw0.github.io/portfolio/) and [music](https://soundcloud.com/alex-wang-796617401/sets/alexs-compositions/s-NJGasTQyLPD).
+In my free time, I enjoy playing video games and listening to music.
+I also enjoy creating my own [games](https://ayw0.github.io/portfolio/) and [music](https://soundcloud.com/alex-wang-796617401/sets/alexs-compositions/s-NJGasTQyLPD).

 <h1>News</h1>